endoflife-date/endoflife.date/tools/postgresql.md

     latest: 9.4.22
 ---

+> [PostgreSQL](https://www.postgresql.org/), also known as Postgres, is a free and open-source relational database management system (RDBMS) emphasizing extensibility and technical standards compliance.

 **Postgres recommends that all users run the latest available minor release for whatever major version is in use.**

 The PostgreSQL Global Development Group supports a major version for 5 years after its initial release.
 After its five year anniversary, a major version will have one last minor release containing any fixes and will be considered end-of-life (EOL) and no longer supported.